Prakruthi-G-H/HTML-AND-CSS-PROJECT/Buttons/README.md

 1. Download or clone the repository:
    `git clone https://github.com/Prakruthi-G-H/HTML-AND-CSS-PROJECT`

+2. Navigate to the Buttons folder.
-2. Open each .html file in a web browser (e.g., Button1.html or RadioButton.html).
+3. Open each .html file in a web browser (e.g., Button1.html or RadioButton.html).

-3. Ensure the corresponding .css file is in the same folder as the .html file for proper styling.
+4. Ensure the corresponding .css file is in the same folder as the .html file for proper styling.

 ## 👩‍💻 Developed by